TBleess/Website_New/pages/1_Population/population-totals-colorado-substate.md

 - - -

-#### Population Estimates - years (1985 to 2015)
+#### Population Estimates - years (1985 to 2016)

 Population estimates are produced annually by the State Demography Office.
-The most recent estimate available is for the year of 2015 and was finalized in August of 2016.
+The most recent estimate available is for the year of 2016 and was finalized in August of 2017.

 - [Final Estimates, State, Sub-state regions, and Counties 2000 to current ![xls](/images/page_white_excel.png 'download xls file')](https://drive.google.com/uc?export=download&id=0B2FMBVetYCVCRFRacjRjdG9VckE)

 [User Lookup:](/population/data/muni-pop-housing/)

-This option allows the user to select any combination of state, counties or municipalities for the year(s) of 1980, 1990 to current.
+This option allows the user to select any combination of state, counties or municipalities for the year 2010 to current.

 [County Profile:](/population/data/profile-county/)